asdcid/Comparison-of-neighbour-joining-software/README.md

 timelog=$4

-for method in BIONJ NJ UNJ
+for method in BIONJ NJ
 do
-    for threads in 1 2 4 8 16 32
+    for threads in 1 32
     do
        ((fix_time=$threads*$timelimit))